ceph/ceph/doc/ops/manage/failures/osd.rst

 down ceph-osd daemons, specifically osd.1.
 In this case, we can start that ceph-osd and things will recover.

-Alternatively, is there is a catastrophic failure of osd.1 (e.g., disk failure), we can tell the cluster that it is "lost" and to cope as best it case.
+Alternatively, if there is a catastrophic failure of osd.1 (e.g., disk failure), we can tell the cluster that it is "lost" and to cope as best it can.
 Note that this is dangerous in that the cluster cannot guarantee that the other copies of the data are consistent and up to date.
 To instruct Ceph to continue anyway::